 Our website is our primary tool for guiding you through the study abroad process.
 From applicant, to participant, to returnee, this is where you will find the information that you need.
-In this section you can get the Pomona Application and Secondary Application for study abroad, as well as learn about interviews that may be required as part of the application process; you can read about petitioning for a Non-Pomona program, and mark all those deadlines on your calendar now.
+In this section you can learn more about accessing the online Pomona Application and how to complete the Secondary Application for study abroad; you can read about petitioning for a program, and mark all those deadlines on your calendar now.

-Finally, you should not make travel arrangements until after you have been accepted to study abroad and are a Study Abroad Participant.
-However, feel free to plan ahead and familiarize yourself with Pomona's Travel Information and links to Travel Resources and Time and Money Resources.
+Finally, you should not make travel arrangements until after you have been accepted to and confirmed for study abroad.
+However, feel free to plan ahead and familiarize yourself with the resources the Admitted Students section of our website.

 What Do I Need to Do Before I Apply?

-All applicants are expected to have read the Policies & Procedures section of this website prior to completing an application.
-The Policies & Procedures section covers detailed information on the application and selection process, as well as on academic credit and fees for study abroad.
+All applicants are expected to have read the Applicants, Academic Policies, and Finances Abroad sections of this website prior to completing an online application.
+These sections cover detailed information on the application and selection process, as well as on academic credit and fees for study abroad.
 Once you have decided which program you would like to apply for, this webpage will walk you through the application process for study abroad.
-Be sure and check out our FAQ's.
+Be sure and check out our FAQs.

 The Pomona Application

-Before you download the Pomona Application you will be asked to complete the Intent to Apply Form.
-While it is not strictly binding, it is important for us to gauge the size of applicant pools for particular programs in any given semester.
 You may submit an application for one study abroad program only.
-Both the Pomona Application and Secondary Application, when applicable, as well as all supporting materials, such as photos and photocopies, are due by each application's appropriate deadline.
-Please visit the Pomona Application page on this site to download our application.
+Both the Pomona Application and Secondary Application, when applicable- as well as all supporting materials, such as photos, paper forms, and photocopies, are due by each application's appropriate deadline.
 See the instructions for obtaining the Secondary Application for your program below.

 An optional form you may want to download and complete along with your Pomona application is the Preliminary Request for Major/Minor Credit.
 If you think you might want to receive major or minor credit abroad, take this form to your academic advisor for completion.